manu268/doctest/docs/source/ubuntu_fix_swap.rst

 =================
 This is a heading
 =================
-*How to fix long boot time on ubuntu after moving swap partition?*
+*How to fix long boot time on ubuntu after moving swap?*

 .. danger::